 Why do I see a message that says “No results found?”

 This occurs when there isn’t any data available for pages or events during your selected time frame.
 Perhaps your account had hit its session quota and data capture was paused during that time, or perhaps enough sessions hadn’t been captured yet for a newly created page or event.
 Check your page and custom event definitions and try a different time frame to generate results.

 There’s a step in my Journey labeled “Other.”
 What does this mean?

 FullStory will automatically show you the top 5 steps that users take at any point in a Journey.
 Sometimes, you’ll see a sixth step that says “Other.”
 This step groups together data for all of the users who navigate somewhere other than one of your 5 most common paths.
 Check out the example below.
 Here we see that 1% of users navigate toward an end point other than the top 5 listed above it.

 If you’d like to explore that data in more detail, you can set up a metric or dimensionality dashboard card to dig into your data!
 Create a metric that looks for Page Views where the previous page view was the preceding step in your Journey.
 Then, group your chart by Page to see all results in a bar chart.

-Journeys show all Custom API Events that fire, regardless of whether it was an event triggered by the user or something your site's code fires to track a specific state.
+Journeys show all events that fire, regardless of whether it was an event triggered by the user or something your site's code fires to track a specific state.
 To better understand what this event means, click the event to highlight that path and watch sessions.
 That event will be called out in pink in the session replay event stream, so you can clearly see what it's referring to.